lucky-wolf/DW2-XL/README.md

 - Adjusted AI policies to allocate more cashflow to troops & facilities

 ### v1.3.0
-- Expanded the reactors line to 6-deep for all 3 main techs (fusion, fission, quantum)
+- Expanded the reactors line to 6-deep for all 3 main techs (caslon fusion, harmonic caslon, coronal)
-  - fusion is the most compact but the lowest output and capacity
+  - caslon fusion is the most compact but the lowest output and capacity
-  - fission is 50% larger for 50% more output and 20% more capacity
+  - harmonic caslon is 50% larger for 50% more output and 20% more capacity
-  - quantum is 100% larger than fusion for 100% more output and 80% greater capacity
+  - coronal is 100% larger than caslon fusion for 100% more output and 80% greater capacity
-  - fusion is the most fuel efficient, fission in the middle, and quantum is the worst
+  - caslon fusion is the most fuel efficient, harmonic caslon in the middle, and coronal is the worst
 - Added AI policies to help them be more competitive

 ### v1.2.3